bigibas123/BasBukkitPlugin/README.md

 # BasBukkitPlugin
-A plugin utilizing the bungee-api to create a serverlist
+A plugin utilizing the bungee-api to create an inventory serverlist